r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ![msf-auxiliarys](http://i.cubeupload.com/EZbnFy.png)<br />
 **rex** the basic library for most tasks: Handles sockets, protocols, text transformations, SSL, SMB, HTTP, XOR, Base64, etc.

-**msf/core** will include all the functionalitys from the core library. the framework’s core library is the low-level<br />
+**msf/core** will include all the functionalities from the core library. the framework’s core library is the low-level<br />
 interface that provides the required functionality for interacting with exploit modules, sessions, plugins, etc.<br />
 This line alone gives us access to over 6,000+ different functions.<br />